Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Proofs

 Let $T_{\tilde{e}_1}^{k}:= (\tilde{\mathcal{B}}^k_{\mathcal{V}_1, \mathcal{E}_1})_{\tilde{e}_1}$ where $\tilde{e}_1$ is a pullback of a hyperedge, meaning $p_{\mathcal{B}_{\mathcal{V}_1,\mathcal{E}_2}}(\tilde{e}_1)= e_1$.
 Similarly, let $T_{\tilde{e}_2}^{k}:= (\tilde{\mathcal{B}}^k_{\mathcal{V}_2, \mathcal{E}_2})_{\tilde{e}_2}$, $T_{\tilde{x}_1}^{k}:= (\tilde{\mathcal{B}}^k_{\mathcal{V}_1, \mathcal{E}_1})_{\tilde{x}_1}$, $T_{\tilde{x}_2}^{k}:= (\tilde{\mathcal{B}}^k_{\mathcal{V}_2, \mathcal{E}_2})_{\tilde{x}_2}$, $\forall k \in \mathbb{N}$, where $\tilde{e}_1, \tilde{e}_2, \tilde{x}_1, \tilde{x}_2$ are the respective pullbacks of $e_1, e_2, x_1, x_2$.

-Define an ($2$-colored) isomorphism of multisets to mean that there exists a bijection between the two multisets so that each element in one multiset is ($2$-colored) isomorphic with exactly one other element in the other multiset.
+Define an ($2$-colored) isomorphism of multisets of graphs to mean that there exists a bijection between the two multisets so that each graph in one multiset is ($2$-colored) isomorphic with exactly one other element in the other multiset.

-By Observation \ref{obs: appendix-GWLrewrite} we can rewrite GWL-1 as:
+By Observation \ref{obs: appendix-GWLnbhd} we can rewrite GWL-1 as:

 Base Case $i=1$:

 Induction Hypothesis: For $i\geq 1$, $T_{\tilde{e}_1}^{2i-1} \cong_c T_{\tilde{e}_2}^{2i-1}$ iff $f_{{e}_1}^i=f_{{e}_2}^i$ and $T_{\tilde{x}_1}^{2i} \cong_c T_{\tilde{x}_2}^{2i}$ iff $h_{{x}_1}^i=h_{{x}_2}^i$